Symmetry of the isotropic Ornstein-Uhlenbeck process in a force field: The -dimensional isotropic case.

-We thus have $2n$ symmetries, which are read from the above by setting only one of the $2n$ constants $K^{(i)}_\pm$ different from zero.
-Note that $\kappa_\pm$ and $M^i_{\ j}$ are constants; thus it is immediate to see that all these symmetries commute with each other.
+We thus have $2n$ symmetries, which are read from the above by setting only one of the $2n$ constants $c^{(i)}_\pm$ different from zero.
+Note that $\kappa_\pm$ are constants; thus it is immediate to see that all these symmetries commute with each other.
+(Nothing changes in this respect if the system with diagonal $L$ was obtained upon changes of coordinates, as all of these only involve constant factors.)

-{\bf Remark 21.} Actually, in this case we can proceed in a simpler way: that is, change coordinates via the matrix $M$ in the original equation \eqref{eq:BM}; then in the new $(\wt{x},\wt{v}; \wt{z},\wt{w})$ coordinates obtained via